alexrr04/mini-scheme-interpreter/README.md

 1. **Parsing**:

    - The input is parsed using the `parse_expression` function to obtain a parse tree.
+   - If the interpreter is run with a file as an argument, the file is first traversed in **dry-run mode** to populate the symbol table with the global functions and constants defined in the file.
+This is done by checking if the root nodes are definitions and adding them to the symbol table.
    - The parse tree is traversed using the visitor pattern to evaluate each expression.

 2. **Evaluation**: